Skip to main content

 • octavia_listener — rule metrics.
 Collected for each rule separately, differentiated by ID;

-• octavia_pool — target group metrics.
+• octavia_pool — metrics of the target group.
 Collected for each target group separately, differentiated by ID;

 • octavia_member — server metrics.
 Collected for each server separately, differentiated by ID.

-Read more about the balancer components and the OpenStack Octavia model in subsection How the balancer works.
+Learn more about the balancer components and the OpenStack Octavia model in the How the balancer works subsection.

 MetricTypeDescription